Jim Owens and Carolyn Balzar

 FAMILY

-Carolyn and I are fortunate to have four wonderful children, three quasi-children (spouses) and six obviously superior grandchildren.
+Carolyn and I are fortunate to have four wonderful children, three quasi-children (spouses and ex-spouses) and six obviously superior grandchildren.
 The list below is in chronological order:

-Carl is the youngest of the four and recently moved back to Amarillo.
-He is a delightful young man and we share an enjoyment of bicycle riding and other outdoor adventures.
-Uncle Carl is the obvious favorite relative for all of the younger children.
-He has participated in nine marathon around Texas and Colorado.
-He ran the New York Marathon in 2006 and again 2009 in 4:08 and recently did 100 miles at an MS150 ride at an average speed of 24 mph on his bicycle.
-Needless to say, he backs off a lot when he rides with Dad!
-He works as a physical therapy assistant and did wonders for me when I had both my knee replacements.
-The picture is him at the New York Marathon in 2009 and I have no idea where he finds the lovely young women but they seem to find him.........
+Carl is the youngest of the four and lives in Fayettville, Arkansas.
+He has participated in many marathons around Texas and Colorado.
+He ran the New York Marathon in 2006 and again in 2009 in 4:08 and recently did 100 miles at an MS150 ride at an average speed of 24 mph on his bicycle.
+Needless to say, he backs off when he rides with Dad!
+He works as a physical therapy assistant and did wonders for me when I had my knee replacements.
+The picture is him having ridden his bicycle up Pikes Peak

 BICYCLES